n-k/klusterkluck/README.md

 Klusterfuck is not meant for serious use-cases yet, please only try it in a secure network using minikube or an isolated kubernetes deployment.

-As of now, there is no security and admin and agent APIs are open to all.

 This project contains a kubernetes manifest file which will deploy Klusterfuck admin and Keycloak.
-Keycloak is an IAM server which is used to provide security for keycloak admin APIs and users' functions related APIs.
+Keycloak is an IAM server which is used to provide security for klusterfuck APIs and users' functions.

 ### Roadmap
  - Central logging per user